Menu

 Household Hazardous Waste

-Many, many household products can pose a risk to our communities and our environment – particularly when it comes time to dispose of them.
+There are many household products that can pose a risk to our communities and our environment.
+It is important to use and dispose of these products properly.

 • corrosive - they break down or damage other material or tissue